Park Avenue 4 to 3 Lane Conversion Project

 The next set of signals to be replaced are at the intersection of Park Avenue and 5th Street, but that will not occur until later this spring.
 The signals at Washington and Park Avenue and the signals at Clay/Colorado and Park Avenue will also be replaced as part of the project.
 All signals will be fully activated once the project has been completed.

 Once full depth patching has been completed, Park Avenue will be milled and an overlay of hot mix asphalt will be put down.

-Drivers are reminded to use caution when travelling through the construction zone, slow down, obey traffic control devices, and be aware of workers.
-Use an alternate route if available.
+Drivers are reminded to slow down and use caution when travelling through the construction zone, obey traffic control devices, and be aware of workers.
+Use an alternate route if possible.

 This video is used with permission from the Iowa DOT

 Research suggests significant safety benefits can be achieved through four-lane to three-lane conversion projects, including reduced crashes.
 Pictured below are common crashes that occur on four-lane, two-way traffic roads.